Manage device settings

 Usage statistics contain aggregated information such as preferences, button clicks, and memory usage.
 They don't include web page URLs or any personal information.
 Crash reports contain system information at the time of the crash, and may contain web page URLs or personal information, depending on what was happening at the time of the crash.

 Specifies whether Chrome devices enrolled in your domain report their current device state, including firmware, Chrome and platform version, and boot mode.
-If this setting is enabled, you can view a Chrome device's current device state by clicking on the device in the Devices tab.
+If this setting is enabled, you can view a Chrome device's current device state.
+In the Admin console, go to Device management > Chrome > Devices and click on the device's serial number to see the device details.